LoginRadius/docs/content/privacy-policy/index.md

 ## Additional Terms of Service

-If you are a Customer of LoginRadius, your use of the LoginRadius Service is subject to LoginRadius Terms of Service, available at [www.loginradius.com/terms.](https://www.loginradius.com/terms)
+If you are a Customer of LoginRadius, your use of the LoginRadius Service is subject to LoginRadius Terms of Service, available at <a href="https://www.loginradius.com/terms" target="_blank">www.loginradius.com/terms.</a>
 Address: General Counsel,
 c/o LoginRadius Inc.
 815 West Hastings Street